BaselBoulos/BaselBoulos/README.md

 ### Hi👋, I'm Basel

-## A Full-Stack / Frontend Web Developer from Israel :)
+## A Full Stack Web Developer from Israel :)

-Holding An associate degree specialized in software engineering, And a Recent Graduate of the Coding Academy Bootcamp.
+Holding An associate degree specialized in software engineering, And a Graduate of the Coding Academy Bootcamp.

 I have also completed courses in Computer Science and Web Programming using Python and JavaScript with MIT and Harvard universities through EDX (MIT6.00.1x, MIT6.00.2x, CS50W).

 I love spending hours and hours building things, resolving problems, and learning new technologies✨

-- 🔭 I’m currently working on [PortfolioWebsite](https://www.baselboulos.com/).
-- 🤝 I’m looking for a Junior (Entry) Frontend / Full-Stack developer job at this moment.
-- 📫 How to reach me: baselboulos@gmail.com.

 ### Connect with me: